 Nevada Revised Statute (NRS) 490 regulates and defines the Off-Highway Vehicle (OHV) registration and grant program.
-NRS 490.069 details the requirements for the allocation of OHV registration funding.
-Fifteen percent (15%) of the funds from OHV registration is allocated to the Nevada Department of Motor Vehicles (DMV) for the registration process and collection of the fees.
-The remaining eighty-five percent (85%) is divided into four (4) accounts: Five percent (5%) for NCOHV administration, sixty percent (60%) for trails, twenty percent (20%) for law enforcement and fifteen percent (15%) for safety training and public education relating to OHVs.
+NRS 490.069 details the requirements for the allocation of OHV registration funding: Five percent (5%) for NCOHV administration, sixty percent (60%) for trails, twenty percent (20%) for law enforcement and fifteen percent (15%) for public education, outreach, and training relating to OHVs.